 • Use baked sweet potatoes instead of boiled sweet potatoes for a richer, more concentrated flavor.

-• Evaporated milk has a slightly caramelized flavor that is much preferred to using regular milk or cream.
+• Evaporated milk has a slightly caramelized flavor that is much preferred to using regular milk or heavy cream.

 • If you prefer a cold sweet potato pie (I do!), allow the pie to cool completely and store (covered) in the fridge for about 2-4 hours or overnight.
 The flavors are even better the next day!